Seen It All (Jake Bugg song)

 "Seen It All" is a song by British singer songwriter Jake Bugg.
 It was released as the sixth single from his self-titled debut album (2012).
 It was released as a digital download in the United Kingdom on 25 February 2013.
 The song has peaked at number 61 on the UK Singles Chart.
 The song features drumming from young musician Chris "Bodge" Dunkley, who had made a name for himself on the Hexham jazz scene.
-The song also features in the TV series Alex Rider, when sung by the title character during two escape scenes.
+The song also features in the TV series Alex Rider, when sung by the title character during two interrogation scenes.